wflore19/pearai-submodule/docs/docs/walkthroughs/tab-autocomplete.md

 2. Download a model (e.g. search for `second-state/StarCoder2-3B-GGUF` and choose one of the options there)
 3. Go to the server section (button is on the left), select your model from the dropdown at the top, and click "Start Server"
 4. Go to the "My Models" section (button is on the left), find your selected model, and copy the name the path (example: `second-state/StarCoder2-3B-GGUF/starcoder2-3b-Q8_0.gguf`); this will be used as the "model" attribute in Continue
-5. Go to Continue and modify the configurations for a [custom model](#setting-up-a-custom-model)
+5. Go to PearAI and modify the configurations for a [custom model](#setting-up-a-custom-model)
 6. Set the "provider" to `lmstudio` and the "model" to the path copied earlier

 Example: